vshypko/stat133-hws-fall17/post01/post01-vitali-shypko.md

 #### Filter

-Now, let's compare two ways to retrieve the information about Golden State Warriors players with more than 10 years of NBA experience using SQL and dplyr code:
+To start, let's compare two analogous ways to retrieve the information about Golden State Warriors players with more than 10 years of NBA experience using SQL and dplyr code:

 ``` r
 # dplyr code